jaytmiller/htc-utils/elk/logstash/README.md

 ## Configuration files

-This is pretty standard Logstash setup by the EventLog app customizes each of these.
+This is pretty standard Logstash setup but the EventLog app defines/customizes each of these extensively for HTCondor log formats.
+The per-string customizations are abstracted in these files using environment variables,  these files just establish the basic EventLog functionality.

 ### pipeline/logstash.conf